 - If you decide to submit your manuscript elsewhere during the competition, you must contact the WFNS to withdraw your manuscript from the competition.
 The Nova Writes entry fee will not be refunded.

 - Once the competition results have been revealed, you are free to submit your manuscript elsewhere.
 You retain copyright of your manuscript entry.

 - The manuscript is accompanied by a pen name and does not contain the real name of the entrant.

 - To help ensure the impartiality of readers and judges during the assessment process, entrants must choose a pen name to accompany their manuscripts.
 The purpose of the pen name is to maintain entrant anonymity, so the chosen pen name cannot be connected to you (e.g., it cannot be in active use as an online alias).
 At no point in the assessment process are readers and judges to be made aware of the identity of entrants.
 Entries submitted without a pen name will be considered ineligible.
 Please do not put your real name anywhere on your manuscript.
 Your real name must appear only on your cover letter, which is for office use only.

 - The manuscript is the entrant's sole entry in the prize category that year.
 Entrants may submit to more than one prize category in a given year, but each entry requires its own entry form and entry fee.

 - The manuscript is not a previous winning or shortlisted entry in the Nova Writes competition (or the Altantic Writing Competition).
-Entrants may resubmit a manuscript that was submitted in a previous year providing the piece did not win or make the shortlist.
+Entrants may resubmit a manuscript that was submitted in a previous year provided the piece did not win or make the shortlist.

 Entrants and entries that do not meet all eligibility criteria and accord with all competition rules & regulations and entry requirements (including formatting) will be considered ineligible for the competition and adjudication process.